raystubbs/zero/doc/Extras.md

 - [datascript](https://github.com/tonsky/datascript)
 - [relic](https://github.com/wotbrew/relic)

-That said, this DB will probably work just fine for most basic projects.
+That said, this DB will probably work just fine for many basic projects.
 The module exposes the following functions and registrations for interacting with the main DB.

 - `(get path)`